-Symphony Swing: In February: Symphony in the Valley and its Big Band put on the orchestra’s annual fundraising event, a dinner dance featuring live Big Band music played by the full orchestra and by Big Band ensembles.
+Symphony Swing: In February or March: Symphony in the Valley and its Big Band put on the orchestra’s annual fundraising event, a dinner dance featuring live Big Band music played by the full orchestra and by Big Band ensembles.
 Tickets for this event go on sale in early December.

 Tickets: In 2000, the orchestra noted a “suggested donation” for those attending the concerts.
 In 2002, Symphony in the Valley began charging admission to concerts.
 Music students of all ages are admitted free.

 Concerto Competition: In 2004, conductor Wendy Larson and orchestra manager Marice Doll launched the Young Artists Concerto Competition.
 Musicians up to age 30 may enter the competition, which is held in January.
 Contestants perform a selected piece, with a piano accompaniment if they wish.
 Junior and senior division winners are chosen by independent judges.
 The top young musicians are then invited to perform their competition selection with the orchestra for the Mother’s Day Concerts in May.